 AMS strictly limits the amount of AMS faculty and housestaff industry interaction in order to remove any potential conflicts of interest from medical education and patient care.
 Specifically, industry representatives will not be allowed on the AMS campus.
 Industry representatives will be restricted from direct contact with AMS faculty, housestaff or students on the AMS campus or in a healthcare setting.
-Industry representatives will be restricted from direct contact with AMS faculty be restricted from direct contact with AMS faculty and housestaff or students on the AMS campus or in a healthcare setting.
+Industry representatives will be restricted from direct contact with AMS faculty or students on the AMS campus or in a healthcare setting.